-- I believe everything is OK in moderation.
-(Yes, that includes sugar!)
+- I believe most foods are okay in moderation.
+(Yes, that includes sweets.)

-- I eat just about everything — with the exception of sea urchin and okra.
+- I eat just about everything -- with the exception of sea urchin, okra, and anything presented with eyeballs.

 - I always try to cook with local, fresh, healthy ingredients.

-- I have an aversion to "fake" foods, like Tofurky, for example.
+- I have an aversion to "fake" foods -- Tofurky, for example.
 I would rather skip an ingredient than use a "fake" substitute.
 (P.S.
-I do love tofu — just not when it's pretending to be something else!)
+I do love tofu -- just not when it's pretending to be something else.)

 - And I tend to use a lot of exclamation points.
 I can't help myself.
 I am just so excited about what I'm cooking!